pran-7-5/eco_style/README.md

 Cooking
 --------------------------------------------------------------------------------------------
 ```
-never eat too much at once, eat less but 4 times ...
+never eat too much at once, eat less but 4 times and if not feeling hungry reduce the previous meal next time ...

 Day                     | BreakF                      | Lunch     | Snacks      |  Dinner     | Conclusion
 ------------------------|-----------------------------|-----------|-------------|-------------|-----------------------